 - For example: product’s creation with size, price, market etc.

-When following test automation best practices, one should understand fully what to actually automate.
+When following test automation best practices, one should understand fully what test cases to actually automate.
 Although it depends on the kind of test automation project you’re working on, these are general guidelines to follow:

 - Visual Regression Testing: all possible visual scenarios related to CSS or not, such as layout structure (size and position), colors, font size, etc.